ssssoooopppphhhh/ssssoooopppphhhh.github.io/_posts/2026-01-25-plurals-post.md

 <p>this genus -> these genera
 </p>
 <blockquote style="border: none; margin-top: 0; padding-left: 20px;">This comes from Latin just like the ones above so why doesn’t it become “generi”?
-The answer is (obviously) that it’s a 3rd-declension noun instead of a 2nd declension noun!</blockquote>
+The answer is (obviously) that it’s a 3rd declension noun instead of a 2nd declension noun!</blockquote>

 <p>this virus -> these viruses
 </p>